$t$-Structures on stable derivators and Grothendieck hearts: Preliminaries and notation

 \textbf{Ordinals.} Any ordinal $\lambda$ can be viewed as a category in the following way: the objects of $\lambda$ are the ordinals $\alpha<\lambda$ and, given $\alpha$, $\beta<\lambda$, the $\hom$-set $\lambda(\alpha,\beta)$ is a point if $\alpha\leq \beta$, while it is empty otherwise.
-Following this convention, \begin{itemize} \item $\bbone=\{0\}$ is the category with one object and no non-identity morphisms; \item $\bbtwo=\{0\to 1\}$ is the category with one non-identity morphism; \item in general $\mathbf{n}=\{0\to 1\to\cdots\to (n-1)\}$, for any $n\in\N_{>0}$. \end{itemize}
+Following this convention, \begin{itemize} \item $\bbone=\{0\}$ is the category with one object and no non-identity morphisms; \item $\bbtwo=\{0\to 1\}$ is the category with one non-identity morphism; \item in general, $\mathbf{n}=\{0\to 1\to\ldots\to (n-1)\}$, for any $n\in\N_{>0}$. \end{itemize}

 \textbf{Functor categories, limits and colimits.} A category $I$ is said to be ({\em skeletally}) {\em small} when (the isomorphism classes of) its objects form a set.
-If $\C$ and $I$ are an arbitrary and a small category, respectively, a functor $I\to \C$ is said to be a {\em diagram} on $\C$ of shape $I$.
-The category of diagrams on $\C$ of shape $I$, and natural transformations among them, will be denoted by $\C^I$.
-A diagram $X$ of shape $I$, will be also denoted as $(X_i)_{i\in I}$, where $X_i := X(i)$ for each $i \in \Ob (I)$.
-When any diagram of shape $I$ has a limit (resp.\,colimit), we say that $\C$ has all $I$-limits (resp.\,colimits).
-In this case, $\lim_I \colon \C^I\to \C$ (resp.\,$\colim_I \colon \C^I\to \C$) will denote the ($I$-)limit (resp.\,($I$-)colimit) functor and it is right (resp.\,left) adjoint to the constant diagram functor $\kappa_I\colon \C\to \C^I$.
-The category $\C$ is said to be {\em complete} (resp.\,{\em cocomplete, bicomplete}) when $I$-limits (resp.\,$I$-colimits, both) exist in $\C$, for any small category $I$.
+If $\C$ and $I$ are an arbitrary and a small category, respectively, a functor $I\to \C$ is said to be a {\em diagram} in $\C$ of shape $I$.
+The category of diagrams in $\C$ of shape $I$, and natural transformations between them, is denoted by $\C^I$.
+A diagram $X$ of shape $I$, is also denoted as $(X_i)_{i\in I}$, where $X_i := X(i)$ for each $i$ in $I$.
+When every diagram of shape $I$ has a limit (resp., colimit), we say that $\C$ has all $I$-limits (resp., $I$-colimits).
+In this case, $\lim_I \colon \C^I\to \C$ (resp., $\colim_I \colon \C^I\to \C$) will denote the ($I$-)limit (resp., ($I$-)colimit) functor, which is the right (resp., left) adjoint to the constant diagram functor $\kappa_I\colon \C\to \C^I$.
 A particular case, very important for us, comes when $I$ is a directed set, viewed as a small category in the usual way.
 The corresponding colimit functor is the ($I$-)directed colimit functor $\varinjlim_I\colon \C^I\to \C$.
-The $I$-diagrams on $\C$ are usually called \emph{directed systems} of shape $I$ in $\C$.
+The $I$-diagrams in $\C$ are usually called \emph{directed systems} of shape $I$.

+The category $\C$ is said to be {\em complete} (resp., {\em cocomplete, bicomplete}) when all $I$-limits (resp., $I$-colimits, both) exist in $\C$, for any small category $I$.

 \textbf{$2$-Categories of categories.} We denote by $\cat$ the $2$-category of small categories and by $\cat^{\op}$ the $2$-category obtained by reversing the direction of the functors in $\cat$ (but letting the direction of natural transformations unchanged).
 Similarly, we denote by $\Cat$ the \mbox{$2$-``category"} of all categories.
 This, when taken literally, may originate some set-theoretical problems that, for our constructions, can be safely ignored: see the discussion after \cite[Def.\,1.1]{Moritz}.